Inca Jungle Trek 2 Days – Ultimate.

 • Rafting time: 1.5 hours

-Day 2Santa Teresa - Hidro Lectrica - Machu Picchu.
+Day 2Santa Teresa – Hidroeléctrica – Aguas Calientes – Machu Picchu – Cusco

-You’ll depart Santa Teresa by local transport at 5:30 a.m., heading toward Hidroeléctrica—a scenic drive of approximately 35 minutes.
-Upon arrival at around 6:00 a.m., you’ll begin a memorable 3-hour hike along the tracks to the town of Aguas Calientes.
+Depart Santa Teresa at 5:30 a.m. by local transport for Hidroeléctrica, a scenic 35-minute drive.
+Arriving around 6:00 a.m., begin a memorable 3-hour hike along the train tracks to the town of Aguas Calientes, surrounded by stunning jungle scenery.

-Once in Aguas Calientes, you’ll have some free time to explore the town at your own pace.
-At 10:15 a.m., you’ll board the bus that will take you up to the awe-inspiring Machu Picchu.
-Your guided tour begins at noon, offering two enriching hours to discover and learn about the fascinating Inca citadel.
+Once in Aguas Calientes, enjoy some free time to explore the town at your own pace.
+At 10:15 a.m., board the bus to the awe-inspiring Machu Picchu.

 • Meals: Breakfast